bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/lectures.md

 We wrap up the module on algorithmic techniques ---divide and conquer, dynamic programming, and greedy---by seeing  a couple more examples of  these techniques at work.

 __Objectives:__
-* Reflect on the problems we've looked at and compare on how the general technique was instantiated  for that specific problem.
+* Reflect on the problems you've seen so far and consider how the general technique was instantiated  for each specific problem.
-* At this point the problems we've seen should feel familiar, and the goal is be  to be able to come up with the algorithms on your own.
+* At this point the strategy should feel familiar
+*
 __Resources:__
 * __Lecture notes:__ [LN-lcs.pdf](docs/week10-LN-lcs.pdf) ; [LN-review.pdf](docs/week10-LN-review.pdf)
 * __Lab:__   [Lab10](docs/lab10.pdf)